oks-erm/help-u/README.md

 In terms of performance, by using React for the front-end of a web application, in this case just a part - a real-time Messenger, we can take advantage of its performance benefits and provide a smooth and responsive experience for the user.
 Additionally, React is a highly modular library, and by building a single page app, you can easily scale the different parts of the application independently as needed.
 This can make it easier to add new features or make changes to the application without affecting other parts of the codebase.
 It also allows for easier debugging and testing.

+Furthermore, React allows for easier debugging and testing, which can simplify the development process and make the application more maintainable.

 As well as the mentioned above, that I prioritised in my project, React for the front-end of can significantly improve the user experience.
  Here a scheme of the structure: